Sebastianhju/Runeterra-5e/Items/Rares.md

 - Wondrous
 - Attunement

-**First in Line**: When you enter wild shape you gain temporary hit points equal to five times your proficiency bonus.
+**First in Line**: When you enter wild shape you heal equal to three times your proficiency bonus.
 Additionally, once per turn when you hit a melee attack while wildshaped you heal equal to your proficiency bonus.

 **Health**: You gain health equal to your level